 How Do You Seal EVA Foam Paint?

-Sealing EVA Foam paint can be quite important depending on the type of paint, that you used.
+Sealing EVA Foam paint can be quite important depending on the type of paint, that you use.
 I usually like to seal all of my paint jobs just to be sure.
 That being said, you don´t have to Seal your EVA Foam after painting it.
 But how do you seal EVA Foam paint?

-In short, you can seal your paint job with a simple coat of Acrylic Sealer, Varnish, or even Epoxy Resin.
-Epoxy Resin is the worst method for sealing paint and only makes sense for very specific projects.
-Acrylic sealer is the easiest and best method for Sealing EVA Foam after painting.
+You can seal your paint job with a simple coat of acrylic sealer, varnish, or even epoxy resin.
+Epoxy resin is the worst method for sealing paint and only makes sense for very specific projects.
+Acrylic sealer is the easiest and best method for sealing EVA foam after painting.

-So when it comes to sealing your paint job on your EVA Foam, then I would generally go with the Acrylic Sealer.
+So when it comes to sealing your paint job on your EVA foam, then I would generally go with the acrylic sealer.
 You generally can´t go wrong with that.

 In some cases, if you want your foam to be water-resistant for example, you can also use varnish to seal your paints.
 But it is a little more work to seal your foam with varnish because you have to apply it with a brush (spray varnish will not create a thick enough layer for perfect protection in some cases).

 And the result will be quite hard and not flexible anymore.
-If your foam piece could be bend or twisted (even if it is only by accident) then the layer of varnish could break and repairing that is quite annoying and in some cases even impossible.
+If your foam piece could be bent or twisted (even if it is only by accident) then the layer of varnish could break and repairing that is quite annoying and in some cases even impossible.